by John W. Ritenbaugh

 For the promise that he would be the heir of the world was not to Abraham or to his seed through the law, but through the righteousness of faith. . . (as it is written, "I have made you a father of many nations") in the presence of Him whom he believed, even God, who gives life to the dead and calls those things which do not exist as though they did.

-The promises to Abraham included that he would be heir of the world.
+God's promises to Abraham include that he would be heir of the world.
 Jesus Christ confirmed those promises and became heir of them.
 "And if you are Christ's, then you are Abraham's seed, and heirs according to the promise" (Galatians 3:29)!
-From the time of Abraham, God has been working to establish, preserve and expand Abraham's family and fulfill His purpose.
+From the time of Abraham, God has been working to establish, preserve, and expand Abraham's family and fulfill His purpose.

-The most cruel and implacable enemy we have is death, yet God says—and has already demonstrated—that He can overcome it by a resurrection (I Corinthians 15:51-54).
+The cruelest and implacable enemy we have is death, yet God says—and has already demonstrated—that He can overcome it by a resurrection (I Corinthians 15:51-54).
 Our resurrection has not yet occurred, but do we believe it will happen?
-This is very important to each of us personally because the resurrection from the dead is the hope of a Christian (Acts 23:6; I Peter 1:3), and it is partly what the Feast of Trumpets foreshadows.
+This is vital to each of us personally because the resurrection from the dead is a Christian's hope (Acts 23:6; I Peter 1:3), and it is partly what the Feast of Trumpets foreshadows.

 II Peter 1:16-21 adds strength to the reliability of prophecy: